Truck Training

 1. Class 1 (MELT, 121.5 hrs)

-- make sure you have your driver medical is ready and within 90 days before your road test
+- make sure you have your driver medical ready and within 90 days before your road test

-- complete air brake course and pass the knowledge test, or you have 'Q' endorsement already;
+- complete air brake course and pass the knowledge test, or you have 'Q' endorsement already

-- complete in-class, in-yard, and on-road training hours
+- complete in-yard, and on-road training hours

 - driving school issues the course completion certificate and notify Alberta Transportation

-- driving school books the road test
+- book the road test

 - driver licence